DanielKilgallon/magic-card-price-grapher/readme.md

 ### How to run project locally

 You can download or clone this repository, then navigate to this folder and run the python script.
+You will need your own collection of .csv files to aggregate, since this is for my personal s3 bucket :)

 ## Built With